michael2012z/BitBible/markdown/KJV/files/Deut.md

 6. And he buried him in a valley in the land of Moab, over against Beth–peor: but no man knoweth of his sepulchre unto this day.

-7. And Moses was an hundred and twenty years old when he died: his eye was not dim, nor his natural force abated.natural…: Heb. moistureabated: Heb. fled
+7. And Moses was an hundred and twenty years old when he died: his eye was not dim, nor his natural force abated.

 8. And the children of Israel wept for Moses in the plains of Moab thirty days: so the days of weeping and mourning for Moses were ended.